 Even more so than at other leading universities, Harvard’s appointment process is cloaked in secrecy.
 Once the department votes, as many as twenty letters are written, asking outside authorities to evaluate half a dozen possible candidates, among them, presumably inconspicuously, the target of the offer.
 The package is forwarded to the dean of the Faculty of Arts and Sciences, who then asks department members to write privately to evaluate the offer and consults with the various academic deans in University Hall.
 An ad hoc committee is appointed to advise the president, consisting of two or three outside experts, plus the divisional dean and the dean of the faculty.

 The day of the ad hoc meeting arrives: various witnesses are called serially before the committee, including those in the department who may have opposed the appointment.
 In the privacy of the Perkins Room, as the president’s conference room in Massachusetts Hall is known, a minority can advance arguments which in the department’s meeting had failed to carry the day.
 Often the university president presides; sometimes the provost.
 The emphasis is on privacy and discretion, but the aim is establish the true merits of each claim.
 In the end, the decision is the president’s alone.

 A decision to overrule an appointment after an ad hoc proceeding isn’t unheard of, Harvard veterans say; it’s part of the president’s job (or at least it used to be: one rumor has it that Faust has sought to end the traditional presidential involvement in all ad hocs; it is possible she delegated the decision).
 But neither does it happen often, for such decisions inevitably are embarrassing to all concerned.
 Their after-effects linger for many years.
-Initial efforts uncovered no one in Cambridge willing to talk frankly about the affair.
-“They screwed up very badly,” said one well-regarded and presumably well-informed senior figure.
+Initial efforts uncovered no one in

 They?
 “You will not extract any more details from me.”